Braunstone Town: History

 A copy of the Domesday Book is displayed at Braunstone Civic Centre.

 The first Lord of the Manor was de Grandmesnil.
 At this time the village consisted of 8 households and was worth about 60 shillings.

-The Harcourt or Horecut family held the over-riding interest in the estate from the 13th to the 16th Century.
+The Harcourt or Horecut family held the over-riding interest in the estate from the 13th to the 16th centuries.
 A survey taken in 1299 showed a growth to 24 households in the village.

-The fourteenth century saw several outbreaks of the Black Death in the area.
+The 14th century saw several outbreaks of the Black Death in the area.
 Its effect on Braunstone is not recorded, but nearby Glenfield was seriously affected.
 At this time the Leicester Forest extended into Braunstone as far as Bendbow Spinney.